 One type of absolute risk is lifetime risk, which is the probability that an individual will develop cancer during the course of a lifetime.
 For instance, an American man's absolute risk of developing prostate cancer in his lifetime is about 12 percent.
 Put another way, about 12 out of every 100 men will develop prostate cancer at some time in their lives.
 This also means that 88 out of every 100 men won't develop prostate cancer.

 Lifetime risk isn't the risk that a person will develop cancer in the next year or the next five years.
 An individual's cancer risk has a lot to do with other factors, such as age.
-For instance, a woman's lifetime risk of developing colon and rectal cancer is just over 4 percent, or about 42 out of every 1,000 women.
-But her risk of developing colon and rectal cancer before the age of 50 is 0.3 percent, or about 3 out of every 1,000 women.
+For instance, an American woman's lifetime risk of developing colon and rectal cancer is about 4 percent, or about 40 out of every 1,000 women.
+But her risk of developing colon and rectal cancer before the age of 50 is 0.4 percent, or about 4 out of every 1,000 women.

 Relative risk gives you a comparison or ratio rather than an absolute value.
 It shows the strength of the relationship between a risk factor and a particular type of cancer by comparing the number of cancers in a group of people who have a particular trait with the number of cancers in a group of people who don't have that trait.

 For instance, compare the relative lung cancer risk for people who smoke with the relative lung cancer risk in a similar group of people who don't smoke.
 You might hear relative risk being expressed like this: The risk of lung cancer for smokers is 25 times higher than the risk for people who don't smoke.
 So the relative risk of lung cancer for smokers is 25.